AA Insurance owner warns of premium increases

 "Multiple weather events experienced during the year resulted in the highest volume of claims since 2018; and customers experienced longer waiting times for repairs to their homes and vehicles because of the delay in getting materials."

-Its general insurance business, which includes Vero Insurance, Vero Liability and AA Insurance, which it owns jointly with the NZ Automobile Association, saw a 15 per cent fall in its net profit to $150m.
+Its general insurance business - which includes Vero Insurance, Vero Liability and AA Insurance, which it owns with the NZ Automobile Association - saw a 15 per cent fall in its net profit to $150m.

 Gross written premiums were up 14 per cent through a combination of customer growth and premium price rises that were needed to offset inflation pressures.